 I’m a Felon.
 I’ve Been Charged with Firearm Possession.
 What Are My Options?

 If you or a loved one are facing a felon in possession of a firearm charge, despite the grim outlook, you still have hope and options.
-The first thing you should do is contact an experienced criminal defense attorney.
+The first thing you should do is contact an experienced criminal defense attorney in Miami.
 A defense lawyer will be able to examine your case, figure out strategies for defending you, and provide you with options that can help you secure the best possible outcome to your situation.
 Your future is on the line.
 Don’t leave your fate in the hands of a public defender.
 Many experienced criminal defense lawyers will discuss your case with you for free.

 Attorney Evan Hoffman of The Hoffman Firm has over 20 years of experience handling complex criminal trials.
 He spent years as a prosecutor before he became a criminal defense lawyer, beginning his legal career as an Assistant State Prosecutor with the Broward County State Attorney's Office.
 Attorney Hoffman’s knowledge and understanding of prosecution strategies gives him an advantage as a defense lawyer.
 He knows what the prosecution is trying to do, and he knows how to defend his clients against the prosecution’s tactics.